Gamer-Guy12/Formula-Train/README.md

 To race use the W key to go forward and the S key to go backwards.
 A and D keys will make you turn left and right respectively.
 If you want to play it on the website go to gamer-guy12.github.io/Formula-Train-Website.

+Goal of the game is to find and touch the green cube first

 Website isn't up yet.